-- We will ask you to return to the Clinic to have the stitches removed at either end of your wound - the other stitches will be absorbable.
+- We will ask you to return to the Clinic to have the stitches removed (if appropriate).
 The dressing and tubigrip will also be removed at this appointment.
 Please bring a thick-soled trainer or supportive lace-up shoe (for your operated foot) with you to this appointment. - We may give you some daily exercises to help with joint mobilisation and tendon strengthening.
 These exercises may cause some discomfort or pain, but they are essential to prevent joint stiffness.
-You should continue to do the exercises every day for the next 3 months. - When your stitches and dressings have been removed, you will be able to bath, shower and swim as normal. - You can massage your scar with vitamin E oil, cream or gel to improve its appearance. - At this stage, we encourage most patients to wear a thick-soled trainer or supportive lace-up shoe for the next 6 weeks, as this protects the foot while the bone continues to heal and helps minimise swelling.
+You should continue to do the exercises every day for the next 3 months. - When your stitches and dressings have been removed, you will able to bath, shower and swim as normal. - You can massage your scar with vitamin E oil, cream or gel to improve its appearance. - At this stage, we encourage most patients to wear a thick-soled trainer or supportive lace-up shoe for the next 6 weeks, as this protects the foot while the bone continues to heal and helps to minimise swelling.